Rachel Levine, historic transgender nominee, confirmed as assistant health secretary

 Levine, 63, was first appointed as Pennsylvania’s physician general in January 2015 and became the state’s health secretary in 2017.
 She previously served in senior medical positions at the Penn State Milton S. Hershey Medical Center.

-Levine was a target of online attacks as her profile rose during the pandemic, and Sen. Rand Paul (R-Ky.) lashed out at Levine at a Senate Health, Education, Labor and Pensions committee hearing last month, questioning her support of hormone therapy for minors.
+Levine was a target of online attacks as her profile rose during the pandemic, and Sen. Rand Paul (R-Ky.) lashed out at Levine at a Senate Health, Education, Labor and Pensions Committee hearing last month, questioning her support of hormone therapy for minors.
 Advocacy organizations and public health experts condemned Paul’s questions as harmful misrepresentations, and Paul’s Democratic colleagues rebuked him for the remarks.

-The Senate last week also confirmed Xavier Becerra as HHS secretary in a narrow 50 to 49 vote, but numerous senior positions in the health department remain open.
+The Senate last week confirmed Xavier Becerra as secretary of the Department of Health and Human Services in a narrow 50-to-49 vote, but numerous senior HHS positions remain open.
 Biden has not nominated a commissioner for the Food and Drug Administration, and the Senate has yet to hold its first confirmation hearing for Chiquita Brooks-LaSure, who Biden selected to lead the Centers for Medicare and Medicaid Services.

 Samantha Schmidt contributed to this report.